(Read Time: 5 Minutes)

 The Reverse Osmosis (RO) membrane is responsible for most of the purification in any RO/DI System.
 It is also the largest and most expensive of the filtration stages.
 The RO membrane will perform 90-95% of the purification when operating optimally, though this will decrease as the membrane ages, or if the operating pressure or flow rate is too low.

-Reverse Osmosis (RO) membranes are semi permeable and when used under pressure, can remove many types of molecules and ions from ordinary tap water.
-This includes bacteria,and has many industrial applications.
+Reverse Osmosis (RO) membranes are semi permeable and when used under pressure, can remove many types of molecules from ordinary tap water.
+This includes bacteria.
+RO Systems have a number of industrial applications, and are even used for filtering drinking water.

 The RO membrane is the most expensive component in the purification process, but also lasts the longest.
-A membrane should last from 12-18 months, though in some soft water areas some even get years at a time between membrane changes.
+A membrane should last from 12-18 months if maintained correctly, though in some soft water areas some even get years at a time between membrane changes.
 As the membrane begins to foul you’ll notice two things begin to happen, and knowing at which point to change the membrane is something not well documented.
+The two indicators that a membrane may need replacing are:

 As the membrane gets older, the production time will increase, the output purity readings will increase and sometimes the ratio of pure to waste water will increase (40/60 or 50/50 rations are most commonly seen in Window Cleaning Systems).
 Regular maintenance (via flushing the membrane) can help to increase the membranes lifespan, and a longer flush can help if these problems begin to happen.